hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

         * if end position is not specified, it is assumed to be till end of the provided original buffer.
+          The end position specified is immidiately beyond the positions that will be modified.
+NOTE: This behaviour is different from that of the vm op buf8randomize.

 Custom Fuzzers